-House Rent Allowance is one of the largest tax breaks available to salaried employees in India.
-For someone paying Rs 20,000 a month in rent, the exemption can reduce taxable income by Rs 1.5–2 lakh a year.
-But the exemption is not equal to the HRA you receive — it is calculated using a three-value formula, and you get only the lowest of the three.
-This guide walks through the formula, two worked examples, and every condition you need to know.
+House Rent Allowance is one of the biggest tax breaks available to salaried employees in India.
+For someone paying Rs 20,000 a month in rent, the exemption can cut taxable income by Rs 1.5-2 lakh a year.
+The catch is that the exemption isn't equal to the HRA you receive.
+It's calculated using a three-value formula, and you only get the lowest of the three.
+This guide walks through the formula, two worked examples, and every condition worth knowing.

 What You Need Before You Start